Parcel Data Vendor Partners with Placekey's Free Universal Location Identifier to Ease the Pain of Joining Data

 "Our company, Loveland Technologies, is obsessively focused on parcel data," says Jerry Paffendorf, the company's CEO and Founder.
 "Making data matching easier is a no brainer for us, because we spend so much time helping people connect other spatial datasets— addresses, latitude longitude coordinates, all of it — back to parcel data."
 He continues, "These tools will give our users a much quicker parcel-based lookup by connecting it with other datasets.
 We anticipate assisting our broad range of existing customers and industries through the use of Placekey as the ecosystem develops."

-Landgrid customers stand to benefit from the partnership by using Plackey's universal standard location identifier in addition to Landgrid's proprietary universal Parcel ID to solve thorny problems in address and POI matching, address normalization, deduplication, and entity resolution.
+Landgrid customers stand to benefit from the partnership by using Placekey's universal standard location identifier in addition to Landgrid's proprietary universal Parcel ID to solve thorny problems in address and POI matching, address normalization, deduplication, and entity resolution.

 More information about Placekey: